--How can I get old mystery blocks?

 Even though the Paper Panache Announcements are not sent often, for one reason or another, people can get tired of getting them and deal with it by hitting the "spam button" rather than unsubscribe.
 Enough of these can result in the paperpanache.com domain being unable to send email to anyone in your email domain (the part that follows the @ in your email address).

 I also suspect that the spammer accusation can also occur when people run their inboxes to their limit so that new mail is refused.
-The Paper Panache List program USED TO automatically handle any kicked-back emails and delete those addresses after 3 refusals in a row.
-Unfortunately, BECAUSE IT NO LONGER DOES THIS (I have no power over it), it appears that your server gets tired of receiving my mail and flags my site as a suspected Spammer.
+It appears that your server can get tired of receiving my mail and flags my site as a suspected Spammer.

 Please, PLEASE unsubscribe if you do no longer want to receive